 Bills of exchange

-The history of the cheque dates back to the 13th century in Venice when the bill of exchange was developed as a legal device to allow international trade without the need to carry around large amounts of gold and silver.
+The Templars’ idea was developed further through the bill of exchange, the precursor to the cheque, during the 13th century in Italy, as a legal device to allow international trade without the need to carry around large amounts of gold and silver.
 Their use was subsequently adopted in France, and from there the practice was brought to England.

 The first known reference to these bills in English law is in a 14th century statute, which states that they could be used to carry funds out of the country.
 Back then bills were for international business use and were not used for trades within England or by individuals.
 The bills were usually payable abroad at a future date and in a currency other than that of the drawer’s home country.